IBM/service-validator/README.md

 ## Including Examples in API Definition

 Often, a service's requirements are stricter than its schema.
 For example, an `account_id` may have schema, `type: string`.
 However, a valid `account_id` is restricted to the set of strings associated with an accounts.
 For this reason, the default way to generate requests is to use [OpenAPI examples](https://swagger.io/docs/specification/adding-examples/) in the API definition.
+Notice examples may be provided using the `example` and `examples` keywords.
+The service validator supports both `example` and `examples`.

-### Important Note on Property Examples
+### Important Note on Providing an Object Example

-Examples for object properties should be provided in an example object rather than on a per-property basis.
+Examples for object properties should be provided in an example object instead of individual property examples.
 Hence, for the schema:

     schema:
         type: object